Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Different Trunk Texture

-The trunks’ texture varies, with some palms featuring fiber covering, peg-like leaf bases, or even spines.
-For instance, the Old Man Palm gets its name from a trunk cloaked in fibers.
+The texture of the trunks also varies.
+There are palms that have fiber covering, peg-like leaf bases, or even spines.
+Old Man Palm has a trunk covered with fibers, hence its common name.

 Old Man Palm Tree (Coccothrinax crinita).
 Photo by Flickr.